SA-K1B/react-hands-on/README.md

-# React Starter Project with Firebase Authentication
+# React Project with Firebase Authentication

 This project is a React application using TypeScript and Vite for development.
 It includes Firebase authentication for user sign-up, login, and logout functionalities.
 The project also uses `react-router-dom` for routing and CSS modules for styling.